-(1) Offences calculated to prevent or obstruct the economic development of the country and endanger its economic health:- it can be found that it is very wide category where the test is only to determine whether the economic development and the economic health of a country is being endangered for the commission of the offence or not .
+(1) Offences calculated to prevent or obstruct the economic development of the country and endanger its economic health:- it can be found that it is a very wide category where the test is only to determine whether the economic development and the economic health of a country are being endangered for the commission of the offence or not.

-(3) Misuse of their position by public servants in making of contracts and disposal of public property, issue of licenses and permits and similar other matters:- This actually commits one of the social and economic offences, and they specifically misuse their public position while making contracts and dealing with the matters relating to disposal of public property .
+(3) Misuse of their position by public servants in the making of contracts and disposal of public property, issue of licenses and permits and similar other matters:- This actually commits one of the social and economic offences, and they specifically misuse their public position while making contracts and dealing with the matters relating to disposal of public property.